SGDEACO/front/README.md

-# front
+# Manager
-Sgdea Front Project
+Sgdea Manager Project

+Front layer of the project, which allows users to perform different tasks